Cory Harkey

-Cory Nicholas Harkey (born June 17, 1990) is an American football coach and former player who is the special teams quality control coach for the Green Bay Packers of the National Football League (NFL).
+Cory Nicholas Harkey (born June 17, 1990) is an American football coach and former player who is the assistant special teams coach for the Green Bay Packers of the National Football League (NFL).
 He played professionally as a tight end in the NFL.
-Harkey played college football for the UCLA Bruins and He was signed by the St. Louis Rams as an undrafted free agent in 2012.
+Harkey played college football for the UCLA Bruins and was signed by the St. Louis Rams as an undrafted free agent in 2012.

 College career

 After attending Chino Hills High School, he played college football at UCLA, and played in every game of his college career.
 He started seven games during his freshman season and was used primarily as a blocker, although he did have five catches for 40 yards and a touchdown.
 He once again was used almost exclusively as a blocker during his sophomore year, starting four games out of double tight-end formations, totaling eight receptions for 41 yards and a touchdown.
 During Harkey's junior year, he started every game for the Bruins, having his most productive year as a receiver.
 He finished fifth on the team in receptions, having 14 catches for 140 yards.
 Harkey once again started every game for the team during his senior year; however, he had only one reception for 10 yards.
 Following the season, the Bruins coaching staff awarded Harkey the Jerry Long "Heart" Award and Kenneth S. Washington Award for Outstanding Senior of the Year.